 JSIA offers two totally unique interdisciplinary degree programmes, namely B.A.
-Honours in Global Affairs and M.A. in Diplomacy, Law & Business.
+Honours in Global Affairs and M.A. in Diplomacy, BA Hons.
+Political Science, Law & Business.
 No other institution in India awards such degrees.

 JSIA has introduced scenario-building exercises in which students are given a problem form the actual world and asked to solve it within a limited time frame.
 Students are also asked to analyse an official document/joint statement/declaration and also provide the salient points and draw conclusions about the official documents or speeches or statements.
 In order to provide more nuanced approach to conflict resolution and peace building, the students are asked to think like a diplomat to resolve a crisis and provide reasons for why they have adopted a certain approach for problem solving.
 The purpose of all these exercises is to build confidence among the students and also present their arguments in a structured manner.

 Monthly Faculty Board Meetings and Open Houses are held to discuss about better teaching and learning methodologies and ensure much improved faculty–student bonding.
 A Faculty-Student Interaction Committee has also been formed for this purpose.
 JSIA also organises Public lectures/Seminars/Workshops/Conferences/Colloquiums by Career Diplomats/ renowned experts in the field of Foreign Policy/International Affairs and Academicians for better understanding of the subjects and an all-inclusive development of the students.